dustinian/Adventures/bfrpg_terror_on_the_cattaro.md

 _Hunt down the monsters behind a brutal murder at sea..._

-An adventure for three player characters at level three.
+A 1920s pulp adventure for three player characters at level three.

 by Dustinian Camburides